-For students who have demonstrated exceptional ability and achievement before coming to law school, Roger Williams University School of Law offers an Honors Program, which involves a three-year program of roundtables, special elective course offerings and other unique academic and social experiences.
-The Honors Program provides every incoming first year honors student a substantial scholarship.
+For upper level students who have demonstrated exceptional ability and achievement, Roger Williams University School of Law offers an Honors Program, which involves a multi-year program of roundtables, special elective course offerings and other unique academic and social experiences.

-For information about the activities of the Honors Program, please contact Faculty Director of the Honors Program, Professor Tanya Monestier at firstname.lastname@example.org or download the Honors Program brochure (PDF).
+For information about the activities of the Honors Program, please contact Faculty Director of the Honors Program, Professor Michael Yelnosky at firstname.lastname@example.org.

 Honors students take special Honors Perspective Courses in their second and third years.
-Registration in these courses is limited to Honors students.
+Registration in these courses is limited to Honors students, unless the course is cross-listed.
 Students must complete three Honors Perspectives Courses to fulfill the requirements of the Honors Program.

 Honors Perspectives courses recently offered include: September 11 Litigation, U.S. Supreme Court Cases, Torture and American Lawyers, Election Law and Campaign Finance, The Nature of the Judicial Process, Southern Slavery and the Law, The Tea Party and Popular Constitutionalism, and Voice of the Child.